MooersLab/pymolsnips/nextpsnips.md

 	- Installation: Already installed
 	- GIFY made: Yes
 	- Errors: When remaking a GIF, I messed something up and now it doesn't work.
 All I did was edit the filetype conf file and now it doesn't recognize .pml... :(
+	- Windows Install?
+Yes - same as Mac.
+Also running into same error as above.
 ### Gedit
 	- Installation: Under /opt/local/bin/gedit
 	- GIFY made: No